Randy Arozarena Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Randy Arozarena (.479 on-base percentage in past 10 games, 105 points above season-long percentage), battle starter Cal Quantrill and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+On Saturday, Randy Arozarena (.667 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 6:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Marlins.
+In his last game he had a one-hit performance (1-for-3) against the Guardians.

 Randy Arozarena Game Info & Props vs. the Guardians